 There's a very good chance that the bank that underwrote your mortgage won't be the lender when you finally pay it off.
 In the 21st century, banks not only buy and sell mortgage loans like stock shares, they buy and sell each other.
+The lender who currently holds the mortgage loan is called the successor in interest.
 In a foreclosure, you may have to face the successor of interest rather than the original lender.

 Successor in Interest

 Taking title to a house requires paperwork and so does trading a mortgage.
-If your lender assigns your loan to another bank, there's supposed to be a paper trail.
+If your lender assigns your loan to another bank, there's supposed to be a paper trail, and you should receive a notification of the change in the mail.
 When one lender just buys another outright, the buyer isn't going to take the time to assign every one of hundreds or possibly thousands of mortgages.
 Instead, the bank becomes the successor-of-interest on all of them.
 The term refers to one business that assumes the rights and responsibilities of another.

 Why It Matters

 The successor in interest has all the original lender's authority over your mortgage.
 The successor gets your monthly check, and if you fall behind, it has the right to foreclose.
 When Bank of America bought Countrywide, for instance, all of Countrywide's mortgages became Bank of America mortgages.
 This matters because a bank can't foreclose without a legal claim on your house.
 Even if you're months behind in payments, a lender has to have legal standing to launch a foreclosure.